 The examinations are evaluated by a faculty committee composed of members of the Graduate Program in Criminal Justice.
 Each examination area is graded pass, pass with distinction, and retest necessary.
 Students who require a retest must sit for the examination at a subsequent testing session.
 Failure on the third attempt in any testing area is final and the student is dismissed from the program.
 When the four areas are passed, the student is certified to have fulfilled the proficiency requirement.

-The independent research project is a time intensive and demanding alternative to the comprehensive exam for students to demonstrate proficiency in research methods, data analysis, policy analysis, and a specialty area.
-The independent research project is intended primarily for students planning to pursue doctoral studies.
+The thesis is a time intensive and demanding alternative to the comprehensive exam for students to demonstrate proficiency in research methods, data analysis, policy analysis, and a specialty area.
+The thesis is intended primarily for students planning to pursue doctoral studies.
 Students pursuing this option should be aware that the project could take as long as 12 to 18 months to complete.
 It involves original research conducted by the student under the supervision of a faculty committee composed of three members of the graduate faculty in criminal justice, one of whom serves as chair of the committee.
 Subject to approval of the graduate program director, one member of the committee may be a member of the graduate faculty of another department in the Graduate School Camden.
 If students are not taking classes, they must enroll in 56:202:800 Matriculation Continued each semester until the independent research project is completed.

 Eligibility and Application

 Any student in good standing who has completed research methods, data analysis, and policy analysis is eligible to apply for the independent research project.
 Application takes the form of a written research proposal and oral defense that fully describes the intended project: research questions or problem, rationale, literature review, research methods, data collection, and planned data analysis.
 The proposal must conform to the current APA style.
 A Human Subjects Certification letter is also required.
 Proposals are submitted to the student’s committee chair.